 Drinking alone is one of the key early signs of alcoholism.
 For many people, there is nothing wrong with coming home and enjoying a beer or glass of wine with dinner on their own.
 However, drinking to get drunk on your own can be a sign of a problem.
 Enjoying alcohol in moderation while socializing with friends can be unproblematic, but if you regularly drink several drinks alone then your drinking my be turning into AUD.

 Addiction means putting the use of an addictive substance ahead of other things in your life.
 Often this means choosing between indulging your addiction or meeting your responsibilities.
 People with a drinking problem will often get drunk before a work engagement or a family responsibility, knowing that they will not be able to do it.
 If you find yourself prioritizing drinking over work or family responsibilities, then you may well have an issue with alcohol.

 ALCOHOLISM TREATMENT IN LONG BEACH

 Occasionally experiencing one of these signs does not necessarily mean that you have addiction issues with alcohol.
 However, if you or a loved one are experiencing two or more of these, then it may be time to look into treatment options.
 There are lots of treatment options available for alcoholics, from 12-step programs to in-patient addiction recovery.

 It is important to recognize the early signs of alcoholism and be aware of them.

 Confronting addiction can be difficult, especially in yourself.
 It is important to recognize the early signs of alcoholism and be aware of them.
 Catching Alcohol Use Disorder before it becomes a serious problem can give you or a loved one a much higher chance of being successful in recovery.
-If you think you or a loved one may have a problem with alcohol, don’t hesitate to ask for help.
+If you recognize some early signs of alcoholism and think you or a loved one may have a problem with alcohol, don’t hesitate to ask for help.